vanmars/Pig-Dice/README.md

 ## Known Bugs

-There are no known bugs at this time.

-Future iterations could improve upon the visual layout and design of the screen.
+Future iterations could . . .
+* Improve upon the visual layout and design of the UI
+* Clear the turn score, for the double dice game when a user loses a turn

 ## Technologies Used